wp-plugins/photoswipe-for-nextgen-gallery/readme.txt

 If you absolutely need to change the "Link Code Line", change the ngg-photoswipe.js to remove the specific markup you add.

+= Can I use WPTouch with this plugin? =

+No, sorry, this plugin DOES NOT WORK WITH WPTOUCH.

 = Will the image descriptions show? =

 Yes, the description will show behind the title, if the image has one.